lewisl/hex-game/readme.md

 This repository contains dual implementations of the Hex board game in both C++ and Nim.
 The implementations use Monte Carlo simulation to play against human opponents.
 The C++ version is object-oriented (based on classes), while the Nim version is procedural (using structs with uniform function call syntax).

+Hex is not a particularly fun game to actually play.
+Whoever goes first will win with small boards.
+With large boards, the best computer algorithms always win.
+Monte Carlo game simulation is not at all competitive with good algorithms.
+This is just a reasonable coding test bed with a variety of gnarly little implementation problems.

 ## Build and Run Commands

 ### C++ Version